 The Maximum Order Volume or Quantity Check is a Pre-Trade risk check that provides Clearing Futures Participants with the ability to check Central Limit Order Book (CLOB) Order volume or quantity against a pre-set volume or quantity limit per Contract, ICLG or Combination Order.
 The Order quantifier can be based on either the number of contracts (quantity calculation) or the underlying units of the specific Contract (volume calculation).
 For example, if the max Order quantity is set to calculate based on the quantity limit methodology and is set to 200 for the number of WTI futures contracts and an Order equals or exceeds 200 contracts, it will be rejected.
 Likewise, if the max Order limit is set to calculate based on the volume limit methodology and is set to 200,000 for the number of WTI barrels and an Order equals or exceeds 200,000 barrels, it will be rejected.

 Different maximum Order volume or quantity checks can be set on different PTLG for the same Participant.
 Therefore, it is possible for a Clearing Futures Participant to assign different limits to different accounts for a Participant as long as the accounts are assigned to different PTLGs.
+If there is a Master PTLG configured for a Participant, validations on the Maximum Order Volume/Quantity will be on both the Master and corresponding Sub PTLG.
+The lower of the two values will be used as the max threshold for this validation.

 Different maximum Order volume or quantity thresholds can be specified per Contract or ICLG.
 As an example, Clearing Futures Participants could request that the CLOB maximum Order size for WTI Crude should be less than 1,000 contracts while for Brent Crude the CLOB limit should be less than 250 contracts.